Home

 • By parents to record notes for student absences and lateness, to request permission for students to leave school for essential appointments, to explain non-completion of homework etc.

-• By teachers to correspond with parents, record lateness, give permission to leave class etc.
+• To correspond with parents, record lateness, give permission to leave class etc.

 • Parents are requested to regularly check and sign the School Journal.
-The Class Tutor and Yearhead will check the journal regularly.
+The Yearhead will check the journal regularly.

-11. Students may not interfere with or write graffiti on their or other student's journal.
+• Students may not interfere with or write graffiti on a journal.
 Students will meet the costs of replacement journals.

 Behaviour and Good Manners

-13. Students will respect and obey their teachers.
-They will respond in a courteous manner when corrected.
-Students will address staff as Sir / Mrs / Ms /Miss.
+• Students will respect and obey their teachers.
+They will respond politely if corrected.
+Students will address staff as Miss or Sir.

-14. Swearing or using offensive language is forbidden.
-Any form of aggression, verbal or physical will not be tolerated.
+• Swearing or using offensive language is forbidden.

 Health and Safety

-16. Alcohol is forbidden.
-Students found consuming or under the influence of alcohol will be suspended.
-Students are forbidden to enter public houses during school hours.
+• Students found in possession, consuming or under the influence of alcohol will face serious disciplinary consequences.
+Students are forbidden to enter public houses during school hours or in school uniform.

-17. Harmful substances are forbidden.
-Students found to be in possession of, consuming or supplying harmful substances/drugs will face serious consequences including expulsion.
+• Students found to be in possession of, consuming or supplying harmful substances will face serious consequences up to and including expulsion.

-19. Chewing gum is forbidden.
-Food or beverages may not be consumed in class.
+• Chewing gum in school is forbidden.
+Food or beverages may not be consumed in class except with the express permission of the teacher.

-26. All students must remain on the school grounds at lunchtime.
-Parents are asked to avoid seeking permission for students to go down town.
+• All students must remain on the school grounds at all times.
+Students must a have note and the permission of their Yearhead, Deputy Principal or Principal to go down town.

-29. Students will respect the property of the school and other students.
+• Students will respect the property of the school and others.
 Interference with or damage of property is a serious offence - this includes fire extinguishers, lockers, windows, fittings or equipment.
-Writing graffiti on school/student property including books and uniform is forbidden.
+Defacing school/student property including books and uniform is forbidden.
 The replacement cost of vandalised, damaged or stolen property will be met by the student involved or their parents/guardians.

 Homework and Study

-• Teachers may give a written report to the Year Head outlining breaches of the Code of Good Behaviour.
+Teachers may give a written report to the Year Head outlining breaches of the Code of Good Behaviour.
 On referral the Year Head will speak to the student, offer guidance and explain the consequences of further misbehaviour.
-The Year Head may put the student in detention or deprive him/her of privileges such as participating on school trips.
+The Year Head may put the student on detention, assign lunchtime duties or deprive him/her of privileges such as participating on school trips.
 The Year Head may also use ‘The Report Card’ whereby each teacher comments on the student’s behaviour on a class-by-class basis.
+Parents / Guardians may also be contacted about their child at any stage.

 Acceptance of the Code of Good Behaviour